Connect with others who understand.

 Your Skin: Rashes, Hair Loss, and More

 Skin rashes are a common symptom of lupus.
 A facial rash across the nose and cheeks (often called a butterfly rash or malar rash) is one of the more well-known skin symptoms of lupus.
-SLE can also cause sores, lesions, scaly areas, hair loss (alopecia), petechiae (tiny red spots), itchy scalp, and other skin issues anywhere on the body.
+SLE can also cause sores, lesions, scaly areas, alopecia (hair loss), petechiae (tiny spots), an itchy scalp, and other skin issues anywhere on the body.
 In some cases, SLE causes fingernails and toenails to fall off or become discolored.

 While skin symptoms are common with SLE, the location and severity can vary from person to person.
 Your rheumatologist may refer you to a dermatologist for help.